Electrification, Hybridization & Alternative fuels

 Pros and cons of different head-up display technologies for industrial vehicles

-Lumineq Displays | Beneq Oy
+Ari Tervonen Business line manager Lumineq Displays | Beneq Oy Finland

 Head-up display shows critical information in front of the driver/operator and allows them to focus on the road and operation.
 There are different display technologies for head-up displays, such as projected HUD, TOLED, miniLED and electroluminescent displays.
 Each technology has its advantages and disadvantages.
 This presentation will compare four head-up display solutions in the following areas: construction, display installation and integration, lamination readiness, focal point, transmission, operating temperature, resistance to shock and vibration, resistance to humidity and solar load, optical uniformity, maturity, color, product lifetime and production life.